History of the Slot Machines – Mechanical to Computerized Electronics

 The most important innovation in poker machines came in 1901 when Charles Fey added the “draw” feature.
 On the first pull, all five drums of cards began to spin.
 When they stopped, the player had the option of improving his hand by pushing corresponding buttons to hold selected cards.
 A second handle pull would spin the remaining cards and the final hand would appear.

 According to Fey, “When I built the original draw poker machine, I found it to be the most consistent money maker in counter games that I have known.”
 A later adaptation, Skill-Draw, “is the same game with all the old fascination, modernized to meet present day operating conditions.”
 This game became so successful between 1935 and 1941 that Fey gave his top Skill-Draw salesman a new LaSalle automobile.

 The fruit machine wasn’t far behind.
 In 1910 the Mills Company introduced a slight variation to the Liberty Bell and called it the Operator Bell featuring the now famous fruit symbols.
 Sources have it that over 30 thousand of these cast iron machines were made, up until about 1915, when wood cabinets were introduced to help control costs.

-The original slot machines were mechanical devices and some cheats tried various ways to beat the house.
+The original link slot gacor machines were mechanical devices and some cheats tried various ways to beat the house.
 People tried everything from the use of magnets to drilling a hole through the side of the machines, all in an attempt to influence the mechanism.

 There was even a legal method discovered by a few that involved a style of pulling the handle that controlled the drop of one or more of the reels.
 This increased the players’ odds greatly, and caused the casino operators some concern until a method was devised to remove this advantage.